f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Adding Allow List Entries via CLI
 -----------------------------------

-If you would like to lock down one of the protocols to either a single IP address or subnet, use the **system allowed-ip** command.
+If you would like to lock down one of the protocols to either a single IP address or subnet, use the **system allowed-ips** command.
 Be sure to commit any changes.
 The **prefix-length** parameter is optional.
 If you omit it, then you will lock down access to a specific IP endpoint, if you add it you can lock down access to a specific subnet.

 .. code-block:: bash